Managing Mild Cognitive Impairment

 Souvenaid® is proven to slow memory and cognitive decline by 60% in an early stage of Alzheimer’s disease called mild cognitive impairment when taken daily over 3 years4

-Souvenaid is a food for special medical purposes for the dietary management of early Alzheimer’s disease.
-Use under medical supervision
+Souvenaid is a food for special medical purposes for the dietary management of early Alzheimer’s disease and must be used under medical supervision.

 Souvenaid does not cure or alleviate Alzheimer’s disease.
 Nothing in this article is to be substituted for medical advice, always consult your medical professional for any health concerns.